OrestOhorodnyk/automated-data-pipeline-workshop/README.md

     --service_account_email=<service account email>
 ```

-2) Navigate to `Google cloud console -> Dataflow -> Jobs` to see running job with name specified in the command.
+2) Navigate to `Google cloud console -> Dataflow -> Jobs` to see running job with the name specified in the command.
 The execution time should be about 7 min.

-## Airflow setup with docker compose
+## Airflow setup with docker-compose
 1) Crete required folders:
 ```
 mkdir -p ./logs ./plugins
 echo -e "AIRFLOW_UID=$(id -u)" > .env
 ```
-2) Edd the wfilliwing env variables:
+2) Edd the following env variables:
 ```bash
 GOOGLE_CLOUD_PROJECT: <project id>
 SERVICE_ACCOUNT: <service account email>